dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 ```

 > [!NOTE]
-> The `GridItemsLayout.VerticalItemSpacing` and `GridItemsLayout.HorizontalItemSpacing` properties have validation callbacks set, which ensure that the values of the properties are always greater than or equal to 0.
+> The `GridItemsLayout.VerticalItemSpacing` and `GridItemsLayout.HorizontalItemSpacing` properties have validation callbacks set, which ensures that the values of the properties are always greater than or equal to 0.

 The equivalent C# code is: